Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 ### **Custom Honeycombs** (Optional)

-If you wish to have a bee output something other than a honeycomb you can do so by specifying the `custombComb
+If you wish to have a bee output something other than a honeycomb you can do so by specifying the `custombCombDrop` and `customCombBlockDrop` fields.
+The Oreo bee makes use of this by outputting cookies instead of honeycombs.
+You **must** still set `hasHoneycomb` to true.
+Internally, we will know if you've supplied custom outputs and adjust accord
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODQ0NjgwOCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMzczMTQxNTE0LC0yMDg4NzQ2NjEyXX0=
 -->